53js/express-server-app/README.md

 const { application } = require('express-server-app');

-// Initializes express application and add minimum middlewares (security, request parsing, logging) const app = application().useInitialMiddlewares();
+// Initializes express application and add minimum middlewares (security, request parsing, logging)
+// Application should be unique.
+// If you need to create sub apps or routers, use express as usual !
+// See .application() documentation in the following for an example. const app = application().useInitialMiddlewares();

 // Add your own routes using express api